Table of Contents

 Pushing localized content options

-Depending on the setting selection this will apply to individual content entries as they are localized in each target language.
+Depending on the setting selection, this will apply to individual content entries as they are localized in each target language.

 For example, once an article is fully translated into French, the French article will be sent to Zendesk.
-If the Chinese translation of the article is not fully translated it will not be sent to Zendesk.
+If the Chinese translation of the article is not fully translated, it will not be sent to Zendesk.

 Translating content in Transifex

 The Zendesk content type is passed as a resource category in Transifex, visible on the resources page.
-Especially for Zendesk articles, the integration migrates Zendesk category and section as resource categories.
+Especially for Zendesk articles, the integration migrates the Zendesk category and section as resource categories.

-Syncing content localized in Zendesk to Transifex
+Syncing content from Zendesk to Transifex

 image11.png#asset:8157